bertreb/pimatic-hass/README.md

 The preparation of Home assitant is done!

 ### Preparing Pimatic
-Install the Hass plugin.In the plugin you configure the ip address, port, username and password of the mqtt server.
+Install the Hass plugin.
+In the plugin you configure the ip address, port, username and password of the mqtt server.
 In the field "discovery_prefix" add the same name you used in the mqtt configuration of Hass or leave it empty to use the default ("hass")
 If you want you can enable the debug option and read in the logfile log message screen extra debug info.
 After succeful installion and configuration of the Hass plugin you can add a Hass device.